alexxGmZ/Md2Pdf/README.md

 # Md2Pdf

-A Markdown to Pdf converter inside Neovim.
+A simple Markdown to Pdf converter inside Neovim.

 > [!WARNING]
 > Currently in Beta state.